 Yesterday the Montgomery County Council heard a briefing from the County Executive’s staff on options for financing the infrastructure necessary to implement the White Flint Sector Plan.
 At 5:36PM the night before, the Executive sent proposed legislation and a cover letter to the Council, but several Councilmembers noted that they had not had time to consider the material before the briefing.… Read More

 Comments Off on A Loyal Soldier

 When I was new to this whole public development area (only a few short years ago), I presented the Final Report of the official White Flint Advisory Group to the Planning Board.
-(The Report seems to have disappeared off the Planning Board’s official White Flint page. www.whiteflintplanning.org, but still can be found here.)
-On P.… Read More
+(The Report seems to have disappeared off the Planning Board’s official White Flint page. www.whiteflintplanning.org, but still can be found here.)… Read More